privacy-scaling-explorations/zkevm-specs/specs/transactions-proof.md

   custom rlp encoding gadget, isolated from the rlp encoding used by the MPT circuit.
-- The signature message keccak hash verification (step 2) will be done in the keccak circuit; the tx circuit will do a variable number of lookups (depending on the size of `txSignData`) to the keccak table.
+- The signature message keccak hash verification (step 2) will be done in the keccak circuit; the tx circuit will do a single lookup (with the rlp encoded transaction accumulated into a single value using RLC) to the keccak table.
 - The public key recovery from the message and signature (step 3) will be done in the ECDSA circuit; the tx circuit will do a lookup to the ECDSA table.
 - The public key keccak hash verification (step 5) will be done in the keccak